eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 Once applied, these waxes require a drying time of approximately 15 to 30 minutes.
 Some waxes may leave a white haze when dried on the ski, while others may not be visible when dry.
 Trust the system.

 From here, it’s a light brushing, and the ski is ready to go.
-Brushing too much or too aggressively will actually remove the wax that you just applied, as the wax does not penetrate as deep into the base as traditional hot wax.
+Brushing too much or too aggressively will actually remove the wax that was just applied, as the wax does not penetrate as deep into the base as traditional hot wax.

 **Benefits**
 - Beginner-friendly